Enforce HTTPS correctly in ASP.NET Core APIs

 Return an HTTP error code

-In some APIs, you may want to allow insecure requests but return a status code like 400 Bad Request to the client.
+to the client.
 This is less secure than rejecting the connection, because any data the client attempts to send in the request could be leaked as described above.

-However, if this is the pattern your API needs, you can create a custom attribute that overrides the behavior of [RequireHttps]:
+However, if this is the pattern your API needs, you can create a custom attribute that overrides the behavior of [RequireHttps]

 public class RequireHttpsOrCloseAttribute : RequireHttpsAttribute